hbroek/reken/documentation/developer-guide/chapter-7.md

   </article>
 ```

-In this example we use the attribute `data-text` to display the name and department details of the employee.
+In this example, we use the attribute `data-text` to display the name and department details of the employee.
 We use the `data-html` attribute to display the employee's location embedded in an `<i>` tag.

 - **Dynamic Attributes**: Use `data-attr-*` to update the attribute of an HTML Element.
 We'll add a photo, phone number and email address of the employee to the card.